Policy

 OAI-PMH URL: https://conrado.ucf.edu.cu/index.php/index/oai

-Policy on the use of Artificial Intelligence.
-(IA)
+Policy on the use of Artificial Intelligence

-Significant recent advances in large language models (sophisticated generative artificial intelligence - AI - algorithms trained on massive amounts of language data) have resulted in widely available scripting tools, such as OpenAI's popular chatbot, ChatGPT, DeepSeek that can parse text and produce new content in response to user prompts.
+Significant recent advances in large language models (sophisticated generative artificial intelligence - AI - algorithms trained on massive amounts of language data) have resulted in widely available writing tools, such as OpenAI's popular chatbot, ChatGPT, DeepSeek that can parse text and produce new content in response to user prompts.
 This technology has important and immediate implications for academics writing articles and for the journals that publish them.

 Large language models have a powerful ability to search and repackage information from their training data set into a wide variety of formats and styles that users can specify.
 They can be used to generate ideas, outlines for academic manuscripts, or even part of the manuscript, as long as it is declared by the authors (see requirements for reporting usage).
 Because contemporary AI tools can be remarkably well trained to mimic human speech and writing styles, their results can closely resemble those of a human author and can convey the impression of accuracy and authority, as well as an emotional connection.

-Requirements for reporting the use of AI-assisted technologies for manuscripts submitted to the Conrado Journal (based on recommendations of the International Committee of Medical Journal Editors and the Artificial Intelligence Recommendations of the Council for the Organisation for Economic Co-operation and Development (OECD))
+Requirements for reporting the use of AI-assisted technologies for manuscripts submitted to the Conrado Journal (based on recommendations of the International Committee of Medical Journal Editors and the Artificial Intelligence Recommendations of the Council for the Organisation for Economic Co-operation and Development (OECD)).

-• Conrado Journal requires authors to declare any use of AI-assisted technologies in any aspect of the creation of the submitted work.
+- Conrado Journal requires authors to declare any use of AI-assisted technologies in any aspect of the creation of the submitted work.

-• Artificial intelligence and AI-assisted technologies should not be listed as an author or co-author of a manuscript.
+- Artificial intelligence and AI-assisted technologies should not be listed as an author or co-author of a manuscript.

-• Human authors are responsible for any material submitted that includes the use of AI-assisted technologies, including its correctness, completeness, and accuracy.
+- Human authors are responsible for any material submitted that includes the use of AI-assisted technologies, including its correctness, completeness and accuracy.

-• Authors must be able to claim that there is no plagiarism in the article, including text and images produced by AI-assisted technologies, and must ensure proper attribution of all material, including full citations where appropriate.
+- Authors must be able to claim that there is no plagiarism in the article, including text and images produced by AI-assisted technologies, and must ensure proper attribution of all material, including full citations where appropriate.

 Policy on Diversity, Equity, Inclusion and Accessibility (IDEIA)